-If you are exposed and develop symptoms, we consider you a probable case and we expect 10 days of isolation regardless of results.
+If you are exposed and develop symptoms, we consider you a probable case and we expect to follow 5 days of isolation procedures above regardless of results.
 For continuing illness, you should consult your PCP.
 You will need to coordinate with your PCP and your supervisor to address your continuing symptoms and when you will be able to return to work.